joelpt/sublimetext-print-to-html/README.md

    * use `Shift+Alt+P` to print current file as HTML via your browser, or
    * from File menu, use `Print as HTML to Browser` or `Print as HTML to New Buffer`.
    * press `Ctrl+Shift+P` or `Cmd+Shift+P` then type `print`.
  * Edit settings in `Preferences->Package Settings->Print in HTML` to customize output formatting and behavior.
+Options such as monochrome, line numbering, and browser behavior can be modified.

 ## Future goals